 Our home town is on the map.
 It is not a surprise to those that know the area.
 Following the rebuild of Urmston town centre in 2009/10 it has been fantastic to see the changes going on.
 There are new bars and restaurants, shops and with news of the food market on the way, it can only help Urmston further.
 The only thing we are missing now is a tram stop.
 In monetary terms, Urmston was beaten only by Chorlton – which could be due to the met as it increases your options of getting in to the city centre.

 In looking at South Manchester house prices we have Burnage and Chorlton in the list.
 It is interesting that these are 2 places next door to Didsbury.
 It makes me wonder if people are looking at places around Didsbury due to the high house prices there.
 It is also interesting that these are 2 places with very good transport links in to Manchester with the train, met and buses serving both of these areas very well.

 Eccles is another area that is doing very well in the current climate.
 With the met coming to Eccles, close proximity to the motorways for Liverpool, Warrington, Bolton and other parts of Manchester and the Trafford Centre just round the corner, it is not surprising that it is seeing an improvement in house prices.

 I do also wonder whether it is befitting from the ripple effect of Urmston to some extent.
 Cheaper house prices than Urmston/Flixton and Davyhulme could be helping it out, but lets not detract, there is a lot going on in Eccles at the minute in terms of investment in roads, shops, transport and so on.

-If you would like to speak to a local Mortgage Broker, please do get in touch.
+Having equity gives you options so if you would like to speak to a local Mortgage Broker in Manchester, please do get in touch.
 Whether you are from Manchester or looking to move here, we would love to have a chat and see if we can help.